BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_4_Testing_a_Bitcoin_Script.md

 ## Test a Script with Bitcoin

 Someday web sites and software packages _might_ offer great opportunities for testing Bitcoin Scripts.
 However, they'll never be the real thing, because you can't guarantee that they follow the consensus rules.
-For example, the Script Playground explicitly says that it ignores the extra-pop multisig bug.
+For example, the Script Playground explicitly says that it ignores a bug that's implicit in Bitcoin multisignatures.
 This means that any multisig code that you successfully test on the Script Playground will break in the real world.

 So the only way to _really_ test Bitcoin Scripts is to try them out on Testnet.

-You need to use an API to generate a transaction with your script, then verify that you can redeem coins using the script _before_ you put it on Mainnet.
+And how do you do that?
+As it happens that's the topic of the next chapter, which looks into introducing these abstract scripts to the real world of Bitcoin by embedding them in P2SH transactions.
+(But even then, you will probably need an API to push your P2SH transaction onto the Bitcoin network, so full testing will still be a ways in the future.)

+_Whatever_ other testing methods you've used, this should be your final test _before_ you put your Script on Mainnet.
 Don't trust that your code is right; don't just eyeball it.
+Don't even trust whatever simulators or interpreters you've been using.
 Doing so is another great way to lose funds on Bitcoin.

 ## Summary: Testing a Bitcoin Script